Home / Business / Procurement / Procurement Process

 National Technical Expert (NATEX)

-These staff are employed by National Authorities and embedded in the NCI Agency.
-They support their national industries and facilitate awareness of NCI Agency opportunities.
+These staff are employed by National Authorities and embedded in NCIA.
+They support their national industries and facilitate awareness of NCIA opportunities.
 If a company wishes to escalate concerns regarding the procurement process to their National Authority, their NATEX can support them.

 The CO of a procurement opportunity can provide you with the contact details of your NATEX.